simonmrog/the-side-stacker-game-backend/README.md

 In the root directory of the project, you can run:

-- npm install -> install the dependencies
+- npm ci -> install the dependencies using the package-lock.json to preserve the dependency versions.
-- npm run dev -> runs the project in the port 4200 by default
+- npm run dev -> runs the project in the port 4200 by default.

 Open [http://localhost:4200/health](http://localhost:4200/health) to view a basic health check of the api in the browser.